AdoriZahard/hi3er/docs/index.md

 **Yellow & Warm**: Using an Ultimate taints enemies nearby with yellow paint for 8s and makes them take 30% bonus Total DMG.
 Triggering it again resets the duration. | 2nd
 **Grey & Empty**: Enemies stay tainted for 5s longer. | 3rd
 **Blue & Cold**: Triggering an Ultimate Evasion Skill taints enemies nearby with blue paint for 8s and reduces their Total DMG and Move Speed by 30%.
 Triggering it again resets the duration. | 4th
 **Black & Dark**: Every time an enemy is tainted, Valkyries deals 10% bonus Physical and Elemental DMG for 20s.
-6 stacks max. | Optional
+6 stacks max. | 5th
 **Nexus Signet 2: Faded Stars** |
 **Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
 Triggering it again resets the duration. | 1st
 **Fallen Leaves**: When yellow and blue taint triggers Blending along with an AoE ATK dealing 800% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself green for 15s, increasing Total DMG 20% for each taint in Faded Stars.
 Triggering it again resets the duration. | 2nd
 **A Flame Extinguished**: When red and yellow taint triggers Blending you become tainted orange for 15s, triggering Time Fracture for 2.5s and reducing enemy Physical Defense 40% and Elemental Resist 15% for 10s; CD: 7s.
-Triggering it again resets the duration. | 3rd
+Triggering it again resets the duration. | Optional 3rd

 !!! note
-    The moment you get any of the basic paints of Griseo, the gameplay changes.
-It's essential to save the weapon active and UE skill to time them together with her Ultimate, having all 3 paints.
+    The moment you get any of the basic paints from Griseo, the gameplay changes.
+It's essential to save the wep active and UE skill to time them together with her Ultimate.
 Taint Extension is also very crucial for this, as the +0 alone will increase the duration from 8s to 13s, making up for an entire ult duration of 2 complete series of Victory Slashes.

 ####<p align="center">Kalpas - Signet of Decimation (3rd Core)</p>